City-of-Helsinki/decidim-helsinki/README.md

 ## What is Helsinki participatory budgeting?

-This is the side of our Decidim implementations that was initially used as a pilot project City of Helsinki.
+This Decidim implementations was initially used as a pilot project City of Helsinki.
 The software allows democratic participation online.
 People can cast their vote on how the City should spend some of their budgeted money on publicly funded projects.

 The live instance is visible in the following address: